hueitan/javascript-sdk-design/README.md

 ## Example

-See next page [EXAMPLE.md](https://github.com/huei90/JavaScript-sdk-design/blob/master/EXAMPLE.md) to find out how others provide their JavaScript sdk.
+See next page [EXAMPLE.md](https://github.com/huei90/JavaScript-sdk-design/blob/master/EXAMPLE.md) to find out how others provide their JavaScript SDK.

 ## Template

-Someone ask for the template/boilerplate of the sdk, here some example for you.
+Someone ask for the template/boilerplate of the SDK, here some example for you.
 [TEMPLATE.md](https://github.com/huei90/JavaScript-sdk-design/blob/master/Template/README.md)

 ## Book/Nice to Read